this is a comment

 let x be 5

-if x is greater than 10 do
+if x is greater than 10 then

 print "x is big"